camunda/camunda-docs/docs/product-manuals/concepts/workflows.md

 Workflows are flowchart-like blueprints that define the orchestration of _tasks_.
 Every task represents a piece of business logic such that the ordered execution produces a meaningful result.

-A _job worker_ is your implementation of the business logic required to complete a task.
-A job worker must embed a Zeebe client library to communicate with the broker, but otherwise, there are no restrictions on its implementation.
+A _job worker_ implements the business logic required to complete a task.
+A job worker must be able to communicate with Camunda Cloud, but otherwise, there are no restrictions on its implementation.
 You can choose to write a worker as a microservice, but also as part of a classical three-tier application, as a \(lambda\) function, via command line tools, etc.

-Running a workflow then requires two steps: submitting the workflow to Zeebe and creating job workers that can request jobs from Zeebe and complete them.
+Running a workflow then requires three steps:

+- Deploy a workflow to Camunda Cloud
+- Implement and register job workers for tasks in the worklfows
+- Create new instances of said workflow

+But let us not get ahead of ourselves.
+The very first step is to design the process.

 ## Sequences

 The simplest kind of workflow is an ordered sequence of tasks.
-Whenever workflow execution reaches a task, Zeebe creates a job that can be requested and completed by a job worker.
+Whenever workflow execution reaches a task, Zeebe (the workflow engine inside Camunda Cloud) creates a job that can be requested and completed by a job worker.

 ![workflow-sequence](assets/order-process.png)